Transfer Pricing: Selected Topics

 This course is an advanced topics courses.
 The introductory course in transfer pricing is recommended, but not required.
 Specific lecture topics will include 1) Overview of the international transfer pricing system.
 2) Performing a transfer pricing analysis for a particular multinational group, and assisting the group in implementation.
 3) Current developments including the taxation of services, intangibles, and OECD guidance.
 4) Apportioning group-wide expenses.
 5) Enforcement issues.
 6) Administrative procedures, including IRS examinations, APA procedures, and competent authority procedures, and 7) Looking toward the future: what are the most appealing policy options today?
 In addition to transfer pricing, students may choose paper topics from other international tax topics with a practical application including permanent establishments, tax treaties, international arbitration, and the competent authority process.

-Recommended: Introduction to Transfer Pricing.
+Recommended: Survey of Transfer Pricing.

 ||Room / Days / From-To

 (CRN #: 10898)